-To minimize chain wear, the drive chain should be lubricated at least every 800 km (500 mi), after riding in rain, and after washing the vehicle.
+To minimize chain wear, the drive chain should be lubricated periodically (Pg.
+47), after riding in the rain, and after washing the vehicle.

 Lubricate the chain by applying chain lube or SAE 90 gear oil to the sides of the rollers and between the links so that the oil will penetrate to the pins and bushings.
 Wipe off excess oil.
 If the chain is dirty, clean the chain using a brush and solvent before chain lubrication.